hyggedigitaltecnologia/api-tests-alelo/README.md

 ![alt text](images/image-7.png)

-3. Fill in the fields so that:
+3. Fill in the fields so that and click "Run workflow":

 ```bash
 What is the COMPONENT to be executed?